edward-chalon/n8n-auto-install/README.md

 ### Purpose

+Hows N8N installed in less than 15 mins sound?

 N8N is an amazing tool, it just has alot of parts to install on a vanilla VPS.
 Then theres also the fact that there are alot of ways to install it too.
 This way, sets up a brand new VPS with everything needed for you :tada: